MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsMessagingPolicy.md

 ```

 ### -AllowUserChat
 Determines whether a user is allowed to chat.
 Set this to TRUE to allow a user to chat across private chat, group chat and in meetings.
-Set this to FALSE to prohibit all chat
+Set this to FALSE to prohibit all chat.

 ```yaml
 Type: Boolean